dhanya-boby/opennms-tutorials-1/session4/Exercise-4-1.md

 > ![alt text](../session4/images/regex101-1.png "Figure regex101-1.png")
 >

-Armed with the nodeid and interface ifIndex, we can use the sql query to look up the interface in the snmpInteface table and extract the `snmpIfdescr` i.e. the interface descriptor field.
+Armed with the `nodeid` and interface `ifIndex`, we can use the sql query to look up the interface in the snmpInteface table and extract the `snmpIfdescr` i.e. the interface descriptor field.
 A similar assignment is repeated for all 3 values we want to include in the new event.

-If this appears complicated, don't worry, it is! but it shows us the power of the Event Translator to usefully enhance the date in events and alarms.
+If this appears complicated, don't worry, it is!, but it shows us the power of the Event Translator to usefully enhance the data in events and alarms.

 In most cases we don't need to use such complex configurations and the configuration for the next use case will be much simpler.